-Terms in SMALL CAPS are defined in the Glossary of Key Terms (pages 13-25).
+Terms in SMALL CAPS are defined in the Glossary of Key Terms (pages 11-22).

 5. Results related to workforce environment and engagement should be reported in item 7.3.
+Workforce refers to the people actively involved in accomplishing your organization's work.
+It includes team leaders, supervisors, and managers at all levels.
 People supervised by a contractor should be addressed in categories 2 and 6 as part of your larger work system strategy and your internal work processes.
 For organizations that also rely on volunteers, workforce includes these volunteers.
-5.1 a(1).
-Your assessment of workforce capability and capacity needs should consider not only current needs, but also future requirements based on the strategic objectives and action plans you identify in category 2 and the future performance you discuss in 4.1c(1).